Animadversio/GPT-Auto-Data-Analytics/README.md

         * [x] **Visual analyst**.
 Draw conclusions from reading the figures and code. @Mar.12th
         * [ ] **Research Manager**.
 Maintain a list of TODO for the analyst, hand out task one by one, when one analysis is finished check the result and write summary, assign a new one.
             * [x] format the objective in a structred list, as json etc.  @Mar.12th
             * [ ] then we can ask / answer them one by one?
-How to manage?
+How to manage better?
         * [ ] **Summary writer**.
 Taking the output of data analyst and polish it into a report.
 * [ ] **Vision interface**, current agent cannot see the plot, so the analysis is not quite informative....
     * [x] Demo for vision api drawing conclusions from the figures. @Mar.11.
     * [x] Integrating vision agent with the main chat loop and integrating visual insight @Mar.12th.
     * [ ] Vision API is significantly slower than others.....
+* [ ] Overall CLI for default data analysis of a data set.
+Have a default workflow.
+Supervisor => Data analysis =>
 * [ ] Add memory slot, let it remember the objective by reading it back.
 * [ ] Multi-file complex system analysis project.